Hossam-alahmad/Todo_App/README.md

-# Getting Started with Create React App
+# Getting Started with Todo App

 Only use termenal to install npm node_module use this command